fogus/spiel/_posts/2014-12-30-12-icehouse-games.markdown

 12. Pink Poppycock -- *An adaptation of Pink Hijinks to use the "controlled roll" mechanism.*

 All in all not too bad IMO.
 There are a few games on this list that I think I can see myself (and others hopefully) actually enjoying.
 This to me is a success.
-Additionally, I learned some valueable lessons over the past year that I'd like to share.
+Additionally, I learned some valuable lessons over the past year that I'd like to share.

 ## Game ideas are worthless